- PhD, Lancaster University - England

 According to Franks, "I'm primarily a hydrologist, but I study what we call hydro-climatology, and that really is the hydrological impacts of climate variability."

-Stewart Franks is an associate professor of Engineering at the University of Newcastle, New South Wales, Australia.
+Stewart Franks is Professor of Environmental Engineering at the University of Tasmania in Australia and former associate professor of Engineering at the University of Newcastle, New South Wales, Australia.
 He also is the President of the International Commission on the Coupled Land Atmosphere System (ICCLAS), a commission of the International Association of Hydrological Sciences (IAHS).

 Stance on Climate Change